18 Best Project Management Books for Everyone

 🔎 Amazon rating: 4.4 out of 5 (155 ratings)

 The Strategic Project Management Made Simple: Practical Tools for Leaders and Teams is a good choice for those who want to get into project management specifics.
 It explains step by step how to organize various activities within a project.
 Besides that, if your project starts lagging or deviates from the original plan, you’ll find practical and detailed steps on how to fix it.
 Consider this the lifehacks guide on project management.

 There are barely any negative book reviews on Amazon.
 Its readers say that the book is easy to follow and insightful.
 That’s why they even re-read it and recommend it to colleagues.

 We are sure that this popularity is partly determined by the author’s unusual life story.
-Terry Schmidt has worked for NASA, the US Department of Transportation in Washington DC, World Bank, and USAID funded projects.
-All this experience, the author has managed to evaluate and incorporate in his book, giving readers a wealth of interesting experience, all packed into one little guide.
+Terry Schmidt has worked for NASA, the US Department of Transportation in Washington DC, World Bank, and USAID-funded projects.
+All this experience, the author has managed to evaluate and incorporate in his book, giving readers a wealth of interesting experiences, all packed into one little guide.

 “Making Things Happen: Mastering Project Management (Theory in Practice)”